Free delivery over PKR 5,000 · COD nationwide

 Collagen Supplements Pakistan: Complete Buyer’s Guide 2026

-Everything you need to know about collagen supplements in Pakistan — types, benefits, dosage, top brands, and how to choose.
+Everything you need to know about collagen supplements in Pakistan, types, benefits, dosage, top brands, and how to choose.
 Backed by clinical evidence.

 What Is Collagen and Why Does It Matter?

-Collagen is the most abundant protein in the human body — it makes up roughly 30% of your total protein content.
+Collagen is the most abundant protein in the human body.
+It makes up roughly 30 percent of your total protein.
 Think of it as the structural scaffolding that holds everything together.
-It’s the primary component of skin, tendons, ligaments, cartilage, and bones.
-Your body produces it naturally, but production begins declining in your mid-20s, and by the time you’re in your 30s and 40s, the effects become noticeable: skin loses firmness, joints feel less supple, hair and nails grow more slowly.
+It is the main component of skin, tendons, ligaments, cartilage, and bones.

-- Type III — Found alongside Type I in skin, blood vessels, and organs.
+• Type III, found alongside Type I in skin, blood vessels, and organs.
 Supports skin elasticity and gut health.

 Does Collagen Supplementation Actually Work?